Andrettin/Wyrmsun/readme.txt

 - Added the Heorot unique building.
 - Added Norse Chieftain's Hall (graphics by Jinn).

+* Civilizations
+- The Norse now appear as a NPC civilization in custom maps.

 * Heroes
 - Added Dvalin (Dwarven Witness) as a recruitable hero.